scopely/SplunkJavaLogging/README.md

 *   Example logging configuration files
 *   Javadocs

-If you want to use UDP to send events to Splunk , then Log4j and Logback  already have Syslog Appenders.
+If you want to use UDP to send events to Splunk , then Log4j 1.x and Logback  already have Syslog Appenders.
+Log4j 2 has a UDP Appender and Syslog Appender.
 And of course you can still use any File appenders and have the file monitored by a Splunk Universal Forwarder.

+I generally recommend using the raw TCP handlers/appenders I have provided , they perform the best, and have features coded into them for auto connection re-establishment and configurable buffering of log events which will get flushed upon reconnection.

+## Logging frameworks galore

+Log4j 2 and Log4j 1.x are very distinct from one another.
+Logback was actually the "new version" of Log4j 1.x , and then Log4J 2 attempted to improve upon Logback.
+This rather convoluted family tree has essentially transpired with 3 different logging frameworks in play, each with different characteristics.
+Log4j 1.x still has a very large legacy usage base in enterprise software therefore warrants addressing with its own custom appenders and example configurations.

 ## Splunk Universal Forwarder vs Splunk Java Logging